 6 drops liquid stevia (or a little sweetener of your choosing)

 ½ c. plain whey protein (I use NOW brand)

 3 T. oat flour (grind from 100% certified gluten-free rolled oats if you need a gluten-free version)

 1/8 tsp. sea salt

 ½ tsp. glucomannan (konjac) powder (or xanthan gum)

 Your preferred oil for frying (I used part palm shortening and part coconut oil)

 DIRECTIONS: Measure the pumpkin into a medium mixing bowl.
 Beat the eggs into the pumpkin.
 Add the sweetener and stir.
 Measure all dry ingredients on top of the wet ingredients and stir with a rubber spatula.
 Fold the batter on top of itself several times to mix the ingredients and let the glucomannan powder “set up” the batter a bit thicker.
 Heat your choice of frying oil in a deep skillet or wok over medium high heat.
 Drop the batter/dough by tablespoons into hot oil.
 I had enough batter to make 16 and only fried 8 at a time to avoid overcrowding and oil cooling off too much.
 Fry the fritters for about 1minute on a side.
 When both sides are golden grown, remove them with a slotted spoon to paper toweling to drain.
-Serve alongside any Indian foods or they are delicious just by themselves!
+Serve immediately with Indian foods or whatever you like!
+You won’t be sorry!.